loewexy/pdns-manager-website/content/quickstart.md

 on it, preferably with separate user credentials only for the DNS stuff.

-3. Make shure that you have the *php5-mysqlnd* package installed:
+3. Make sure that you have the *php5-mysqlnd* package installed:
 ```
 sudo apt-get install php5-mysqlnd
 ```